 \subsection{Neutralized Katok's entropy}

 The similar procedure can be applied to the classical Katok's entropy defined by spanning set \cite{k80}.
-However, to pursue a variational principle we need to define the neutralized Katok's entropy of Borel probability measure by Carath\'eodory-Pesin structures \cite{p97}. \begin{df} Let $\epsilon>0, s \geq 0, N\in \mathbb{N}, \mu \in \mathcal{M}(X)$ and $\delta \in (0,1)$.
-Put
+However, to pursue a variational principle we need to define the neutralized Katok's entropy of Borel probability measure by Carath\'eodory-Pesin structures \cite{p97}.